ianhuet/realworld-quality-engineering/README.md

 This is a systematic, exercise in quality engineering.
 Based on an existing [Client](https://github.com/gothinkster/react-redux-realworld-example-app/tree/master) / [Server](https://github.com/SeuRonao/realworld-express-prisma/tree/main) application, drawn from the [RealWorld demo app](https://www.realworld.how/) initiative.
 It will be used to take a testing strategy through a full cycle - from initial research to full implementation and commisioning.

 **Backend**
+Built with Typescript + Express + Prisma including CRUD operations, authentication, routing, pagination, and more.

 **Database**